cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://aykutsarac.github.io/github-rater/'>Github Rater</a> — rates GitHub profile upon data received from GitHub API

 </br><a href="https://github.com/altilunium/wistalk"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/altilunium/wistalk?style=social"></a></br><a href="https://github.com/altilunium/wistalk">WikiStalk : Analyze Wikipedia User's Activity</a>
+</br><a href='https://tools.digitalmethods.net/beta/wikipediaCrosslingualImageAnalysis/'>Wikipedia Cross-lingual Image Analysis</a> — A simple tool that allows to evaluate the content of different language versions of an #wikipedia article about the same subject or concept in one glance.
 </br><a href="https://parler.adatascienti.st/">Parler archive</a>
 </br><a href='https://github.com/mikf/gallery-dl'>Gallery-dl</a> — Quick and simple tool for downloading image galleries and collections from #flickr, #danbooru, #pixiv, #deviantart, #exhentai
 </br><a href="https://sn0int.com/r/kpcyrd/pornhub">Sn0int framework module for Pornhub</a>